Practice & Projects · OrevateAI

 • Have you purchased a product from our website in the last 6 months?
 (Yes/No)

-Attitudinal Questions (use with caution):
+Attitudinal Questions (Use with Caution):

 • Do you agree with the proposed policy change?
 (Agree/Disagree)

-• Is customer support responsive?
+• Is customer support generally responsive to your inquiries?
 (Yes/No)

 Screening Questions: